 Weight loss surgery to reverse type 2 diabetes: how does it work?

-Written by: Professor Sanjay Purkayastha
+Written in association with: Professor Sanjay Purkayastha

 Published: | Updated: 25/07/2023